How to Write a Novel Review

 The Purpose of a Novel Review

 The purpose of a novel review is to introduce a new (or classical) novel to a potential audience.
 The main aim of a review is to briefly describe the contents and give an opinion about the novel.
 The author of the review should help the readers make a decision as to whether it is worth reading or not.
-A review can be submitted as an academic paper in college or university, and can be published online or in printed sources.
+A review can be submitted as an academic term paper in college or university, and can be published online or in printed sources.